ohhi-vn/cluster_helper/README.md

 # ClusterHelper

 This lib is built on top of :syn library, help to manage dynamic Elixir cluster on environment like Kubernetes.
-Each node has roles like :data, :web, :cache other not join can easy get nodes follow a role in cluster.
+Each node has roles like :data, :web, :cache other nodes join to cluster can easy get nodes follow a role in cluster.
 Can use scope for seperating to sub cluster (current version doesn't support overlapped sub cluster).

 ## Installation